Forklift Operator (NT)

 Education and Training:

 To become a forklift operator you usually have to obtain a licence to Perform High Risk Work issued by NT WorkSafe.
-To gain a licence, you will need to register with an approved Registered Training Organisation and work under the supervision of a licensed operator.
+To gain a licence, you will need to complete units of competency at an approved Registered Training Organisation and work under the supervision of a licensed operator.
 You will also need to keep an approved logbook to record competencies achieved during training.
 Assessment by an independent assessor will then be required.
 The Perform High Risk Work Licence is issued under the National Standard for Licensing Persons Performing High Risk Work.

 You can also become a forklift operator through a traineeship in Warehousing Operations.
 Entry requirements may vary, but employers generally require Year 10.
 Ask your career adviser about the possibility of starting some of this training in school.

 You must be 18 years of age to be eligible to obtain a Perform High Risk Work Licence.
 However, training may commence at a younger age.

 Once you are employed, you may be able to develop, and have recognised, additional skills under the Transport and Logistics Training Package that will expand your career opportunities within this industry.

 While the following courses are related to this occupation, they may not necessarily lead directly to employment, nor provide the most direct pathway to the occupation.
 Courses which provide preliminary or informal training, as well as those which provide additional job skills following initial qualifications may also be listed.